andres-av/3-column-preview-card-component/README.md

 ### What I learned

-I challenged myself to be pixel perfect while resolving this challenge, therefore the one of the difficulties I encounter was to adjust pagging, margins and text size perfectly.
+I challenged myself to be pixel perfect while resolving this challenge, therefore the one of the difficulties I encounter was to adjust padding, margins and text size perfectly.
 Specially while adjusting the text, I wanted my paragraphs lines to break at the same words as the example in both, mobile and desktop layouts.

 It also called my attention that the css is a little longer than what I expected it to be.
-I don't know if there could be ways to improving this and make it shorter/simpler and more maintainable (I guess I would have to rely on react to make components in order to avoid writing too much css on the same stylesheet).
+I don't know if there could be ways for improving this and making it shorter/simpler and more maintainable (I guess I would have to rely on react to make components in order to avoid writing too much css on the same stylesheet).

 Specially some areas like the following, where I had to add extra css declarations just to make minimal changes: